-The last 12 months have been challenging for businesses of all shapes and sizes, contending not only with a global pandemic but also the changing landscape caused by Brexit.
+The last couple of years have been challenging for businesses of all shapes and sizes, contending not only with a global pandemic but also the changing landscape caused by Brexit.

 Whether it’s selling their own products and services, or partnering with new international suppliers to supplement work lost in the UK, many firms are now looking to do more business abroad as a result of Brexit.

-Couple that with the UK’s vaccination programme gathering momentum and optimism around the pound growing, SMEs across the UK will be hoping that international expansion is on the agenda for the second half of 2021 and beyond.
+Couple that with the relentless vaccination efforts around the world and businesses across the UK will be hoping that international expansion is on the agenda for the latter stages of 2021 and beyond.

 So what factors do they need to bear in mind in order to make it a success?